Jonathan Miles (novelist)

-Jonathan Miles (born January 28, 1971) is an American journalist and novelist.
-His debut novel, Dear American Airlines, was published by Houghton Mifflin Harcourt in 2008.
-The novel, written in the form of a complaint letter to the titular airline, was reviewed by Richard Russo in The New York Times Book Review.
-His second novel, Want Not, was published by Houghton Mifflin Harcourt in 2013.
+Jonathan Miles (born January 28, 1971) is an American novelist, journalist and musician.
+He is the author of the novels Dear American Airlines (2008); Want Not (2013); Anatomy of a Miracle: The True* Story of a Paralyzed Veteran, a Mississippi Convenience Store, a Vatican Investigation, and the Spectacular Perils of Grace (2018); and Eradication: A Fable (2026).
+He formerly wrote a biweekly column for the Styles section of the New York Times, and has contributed to magazines including GQ, Details, Field & Stream, and Garden & Gun.

 Early life

 Jonathan Miles was born in Cleveland, Ohio; his family moved to Phoenix, Arizona, but Miles ran away when he was 17, moving to Oxford, Mississippi, eventually attending the University of Mississippi and taking a writing class with Barry Hannah.
-Finding work as a newspaper reporter and aspiring jazz musician, Miles met novelist Larry Brown.
+Finding work as a newspaper reporter and aspiring musician, Miles met novelist Larry Brown.
 The two became friends, and while Miles didn't graduate "Ole Miss", Brown taught and encouraged Miles to write: "It was an astonishing education.
 Some people go to the Iowa Writer's Workshop.
 I had Larry."